 Trust me when I say you’ll fall in love with this vegan kelp noodle pad Thai recipe.
 This healthy, plant-based pad Thai is a low-carb alternative to the classic Asian street food we all crave.
-Stir-fry’s are quick to prepare and can easily include a variety of vegetables.
+Stir-fries are quick to prepare and can easily include a variety of vegetables.
 Prepare this recipe with the spicy almond dressing shown below or this Thai Peanut-Sesame Sauce Recipe.

 About this Recipe

 My least favorite part of teaching the class was the inevitability of conceiving a food baby by the end after consuming 2 bowls of sauce and oil-drenched noodles - thus the inspiration for a low-calorie pad Thai recipe and sauce geared towards vegetarian and plant-based diets for optimal health benefits and flavor.

 I love using kelp noodles in stir-fries and cold noodle bowls.
 They can be found in the Asian aisle in most grocery stores.
 They are made from kelp (edible seaweed) and are a gluten-free, low-carbohydrate noodle option with a high amount of minerals such as iron.
 Did I mention they have an amazing crunchy texture?

 The added bonus of meal prepping and shopping for a stir-fry is you’ll have plenty of fresh vegetables to cross-utilize in other meals for the week.

 How to Make Your Vegan Kelp Noodle Pad Thai